Vittorino Veronese: Later life

 Following the council Veronese became a consultor to the secretariat of Nonbelievers.
 In LIFE magazine June 21, 1963 issue, Veronese was cited of his opinion on the selection of the new Pope due to his history being involved in Italian Catholic Association and his closeness to Montini, who will later take on the name Paul VI as Pope from 1963 to 1978.
 Veronese stated “for the first time, the Church is attempting to make a bridge between itself and the world.
 Now we can see that the Church and the world have the same frontiers”.
 In 1967 he was a member of the Pontifical Commission for Justice and Peace, in which he chaired the study Committee for the Problems of Peace and the International Community.
 In March 1972 he was appointed a member of the College of Lawyers of the Sacred Consistory.

 In 1967, Veronese was awarded an honorary doctorate in law by Université Laval in Quebec.
-In 1967 he was a member of the Pontifical Commission for Justice and Peace, in which he chairs the study Committee for the Problems of Peace and the International Community.
-In March 1972 he was appointed a member of the College of Lawyers of the Sacred Consistory.